aws-samples/emr-remote-shuffle-service/README.md

 export AWS_REGION=us-east-1
 ./eks_provision.sh
 ```
 The shell script provides a one-click experience to create an EMR on EKS environment and OSS Spark Operator on a single EKS cluster.
-The EKS cluster contains the following managed nodegroups which are located in a single AZ within the same [Cluster placment strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) to achieve the low-latency network performance for the intercommunication between Spark apps and shuffle services.
+The EKS cluster contains the following managed nodegroups which are located in a single AZ with a same [Cluster placment strategy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html), in order to achieve the low-latency network performance for the intercommunication between Spark apps and shuffle services.
 Comment out unwanted EKS node groups from the `eks_provision.sh` file if needed.

 - 1 - [`rss`](https://github.com/aws-samples/emr-remote-shuffle-service/blob/8e6300b65f04b1846a081e8c496101fc20cfd084/eks_provision.sh#L125) can scale i3en.6xlarge instances from 1 to 20 in **AZ-a**.
 They are labelled as `app=rss` to host the RSS servers.
 2 SSD disks are mounted to each EC2 instance.
 - 2 - [`c59a`](https://github.com/aws-samples/emr-remote-shuffle-service/blob/8e6300b65f04b1846a081e8c496101fc20cfd084/eks_provision.sh#L149) can scale c5.9xlarge instances from 1 to 7 at **AZ-a**, which only has a 30GB-root volume.
 They are labelled with `app=sparktest` to run multiple EMR on EKS or OSS Spark jobs in parallel.
 The nodegroup is used by testing Spark apps with remote shuffle service enabled.